 Plants used in traditional medicine in different countries are obtained through research collaborations (Marocco, Benin, Congo Democratic Republic, Rwanda, Madagascar, Mauritius in Africa, Vietnam in Asia, Peru, Bolivia and Brazil in South America).
 The first step is the selection on an ethnopharmacological basis and a literature survey.
 Different extracts are prepared and pharmacologically evaluated according to their traditional use(s).
-Several properties are analysed in collaboration with other teams who developed suitable pharmacological tests (LDRI, other UCL or Belgian partners): antimicrobial, immunostimulating, anti-angiogenic, anti-inflammatory, antihypertensive, anti-coagulant, antioxidant and antiplasmodial activities, as well as inhibition of A-Beta formation, while tests for antitrypanosomal, cytotoxic and antileishmanial properties are now developed in the lab.
+Several properties are analysed in our lab or in collaboration with other teams who developed suitable pharmacological tests (LDRI, other UCL or Belgian partners): in the last years we mainly focused on antimicrobial and antiparasitic activities, but two new projects were developed dealing with immunostimulant and anti-inflammatory activities.

 Crude extracts are first evaluated by in vitro tests and their cytoxicity assessed on cancer and non-cancer cell lines.

 The originality of our works is that we do not just realise screenings.
 The most promising extracts are also tested in vivo to assess their activity and eventual toxicity.
 The mode of administration is chosen according to the nature of the extract but most of them are given by oral route.

 Several extracts possessing biological activities at low concentrations in vitro were identified (cfr publications).